 This post may contain affiliate links.
 Please read my disclosure.

-Once you make this easy, one pan Thai Basil Pork recipe, you’ll want to add it to the weekly dinner rotation!
+Once you make this easy, one pan Thai basil pork recipe, you’ll want to add it to the weekly dinner rotation!
 It’s ready in just 20 minutes and pairs well with coconut jasmine rice, sticky rice or rice noodles.
 Add a fried egg on top for extra protein!

-Using fast cooking ground proteins is what makes this dish so quick and easy to prepare.
+Using fast cooking ground pork is what makes this dish so quick and easy to prepare.
 And the spicy and flavorful stir fry sauce includes ingredients you probably already have on hand in your fridge and pantry!

-Why this recipe works
+Why this Thai basil pork stir-fry works

-- The stir fry sauce comes together quickly and is super flavorful.
+- The stir-fry sauce comes together quickly and is super flavorful.
 You can control the spice level by adjusting the amount of Thai chilies used!

 - Leftovers store well, so this ground pork stir fry is great for meal prep.
 Pack it in individually sized containers in the fridge or freezer and reheat for easy meals!